itinycheng/flink-connector-clickhouse/README.md

 this project Powered by [ClickHouse JDBC](https://github.com/ClickHouse/clickhouse-jdbc).

 Currently, the project supports `Source/Sink Table` and `Flink Catalog`.
-Please create issues if you encounter bugs and any help about the project is greatly appreciated.
+Please create issues if you encounter bugs and any help for the project is greatly appreciated.

 ## Connector Options